Ukraine's interior minister dies after his helicopter crashes at a school

 Updated January 18, 2023 at 7:43 AM ET

-Ukrainian Interior Minister Denys Monastyrsky and several children are among at least 16 people who died in a helicopter crash Wednesday, after the aircraft slammed into a kindergarten in Brovary, an eastern suburb of Kyiv.
+BROVARY, Ukraine — Ukrainian Interior Minister Denys Monastyrsky and several children are among at least 16 people who died in a helicopter crash Wednesday morning, after the aircraft slammed into a kindergarten in Brovary, an eastern suburb of Kyiv.

 "As of this minute, three children died.
 It is an indescribable pain," Ukrainian President Volodymyr Zelenskyy said.